Longitudinal Latent Overall Toxicity (LOTox) profiles in osteosarcoma: a new taxonomy based on latent Markov models: Data application

-In this section, the results obtained from the application of the LM model proposed in Section \ref{s:methods} to the MRC BO06/EORTC 80931 Randomized Clinical Trial (RCT) data about osteosarcoma patients (described in Section \ref{s:data}) are reported.
+In this section, the results obtained from the application of the proposed LM model to the MRC BO06/EORTC 80931 randomized clinical trial are reported.
+Statistical analyses were performed in the \texttt{R}-software environment (\citealp{R}), using \texttt{LMest} package by \cite{LMest}. \texttt{R} code for the current study is available at \url{https://github.com/mspreafico/BO06-LOTox}.